-Fossa supports Java and 2 of the 3 main build systems:
+Fossa supports Java and Scala code via the most common build systems:

 Project settings config is accessible and editable from the projects page (http://<fossa-host>/projects/<project>/settings/languages).

 environment variables used during project build is configurable via Project Settings > Builds and Languages > General.

 maven profiles and

 gradle configuration file used during project build is configurable via Project Settings > Builds and Languages > Java.

 Dependency Scope can be limited via Project Settings > Builds and Languages > Java (see above image) making Fossa reduce the number of dependencies it displays and uses during issue analysis.
 If not limited, all dependencies are included.

 The Maven build system (http://maven.apache.org/) pulls in dependencies based on:

 Fossa derives dependencies by building your project and seeing which dependencies are brought in.
 Other metadata is fetched directly from repositories.

 Here's some of the metadata that's pulled in: